Torreylee1028/torreylee1028.github.io/about.md

 				<header class="major">
 					<h3>Work Experience</h3>
 				</header>
 				<p>Working for a large theme park, I have integrated, developed, and maintained a variety of PowerBI dashboards for many departments, bringing insights on financials and workload labor.
-By providing these dashboards, senior leaders have the power to dive in through their data. </p>
+By providing these dashboards, senior leaders have the power to dive in to their data and uncover insights they did not have access to before. </p>
 			</div>
 		</div>
 	</section>